LATTLE: LLM Attention Transplant for Transfer Learning of Tabular Data Across Disparate Domains: Methodology

-The first step of the proposed transfer learning method is to acquire the information of the source tabular data set in an LLM.
-Serialization of pairs of feature values of tabular data in a textual description (e.g. ``Age is 25.
-Sex is male.'') is tokenized and encoded, as shown in Figure~\ref{fig:lattle_arch}.
-Because the seminal GPT 3.5 model is closed-source, we use an open source and lightweight version of GPT2~\citep{radford2019_GPT2}, known as DistilGPT2~\citep{huggingface_distilgpt2}.
-DistilGPT2 reduces computational cost by 50\% while retaining approximately 97\% of the original GPT-2 performance.
+The first step of the proposed transfer learning method is to adapt an LLM to a tabular data learning task.
+In particular, LLMs are trained using an autoregressive loss to predict the next token in a sentence.
+Adapting language models to mixed-type tabular data requires a tailored data preprocessing framework.
+The first step involves serialization of feature value pairs of tabular data in a textual description (e.g. ``Age is 25.
+Sex is male.''), which are then tokenized and encoded, as shown in Figure~\ref{fig:lattle_arch}.
+It is important to note that the seminal GPT‑3.5 model and its successor LLMs are proprietary and not open-source.
+Although more advanced open-source LLMs can be finetuned with expensive computational resources, they may have already been trained on publicly available data, making them prone to data memorization.
+Accordingly, we adopt DistilGPT2~\citep{huggingface_distilgpt2}, an open-source, lightweight variant of GPT2~\citep{radford2019_GPT2}, to demonstrate the effectiveness of language-to-tabular cross-attention learning.
+DistilGPT2 reduces the computational cost by 50\% while retaining approximately 97\% of the original performance of GPT2.
 DistilGPT2 has six attention layers and accepts input sequences of up to 1024 tokens.
 The tokenizer (Byte Pair Encoding (BPE)) of DistilGPT2 is used to obtain token IDs and the corresponding embedding vectors from pretrained DistilGPT2.
-These embeddings are used to fine-tune the uppermost layer of a DistilGPT2 model for the classification task related to the source data set.

-The embeddings of $key$, $query$, and $value$ (Equation~\ref{eq:qkv_featurewise}) are reshaped through a projection layer to be compatible with a gated feature tokenizer transformer (gFTT) with five attention layers.
-The DistilGPT2-gFTT coupling facilitates text-to-tabular knowledge transfer, which is followed by a fully connected classifier head.
-Supervised fine-tuning of the DistilGPT2 model using the source tabular data is performed using the cross-entropy loss defined in Equation~\ref{eq:ce}.
+To enable LLM-to-tabular context learning, we adopt a state-of-the-art transformer designed for tabular data, the gated feature tokenizer transformer (gFTT) ~\citep{Wang2022_Transtab} together with DistilGPT2, forming an end-to-end learning framework.
+As transformer-based architectures, both gFTT and DistillGPT2 possess trainable projection matrices associated with the $key$, $query$, and $value$ representations (see Equation~\ref{eq:qkv_featurewise}).
+These projection weights are used to streamline language-to-tabular knowledge transfer within the DistilGPT2-gFTT joint framework, which is followed by a classifier head.
+The top layer of DistilGPT2 is fine-tuned jointly with gFTT using the source tabular data to perform a supervised classification task defined by the cross-entropy loss in Equation~\ref{eq:ce}.

 Here, $n$ denotes the number of training samples, $C$ is the number of classes, $y_{ic} \in \{0,1\}$ indicates the ground truth label, and $\hat{p}_{ic}$ denotes the predicted probability for class $c$ given input $i$.